Tyre: The Mediterranean's best-kept secret?

 Four-fifths of his customers are Lebanese, while the others mostly hail from European countries such as France, Italy and Norway.

-"I have many repeat bookings: some people have already booked now for next summer," Tabat adds.
+"I have many repeat bookings: some people have already booked now for next summer," Tabet adds.

 Lebanese girls ride a jet ski at the beach in the southern Lebanese city of Tyre.

-In spite of Tabat's buoyant business, Tyre remains a well-kept secret to many outside of Lebanon.
+In spite of Tabet's buoyant business, Tyre remains a well-kept secret to many outside of Lebanon.

-It's far from tranquil past may have something to do with this.
+Its far from tranquil past may have something to do with this.

 After several previous episodes of violence, including the 1975-1990 Lebanese Civil War, the city suffered heavily during the July 2006 conflict between Israel and Hezbollah, the Lebanese political party and militia whose members mostly follow the Shi'ite branch of Islam.